 Some Terminologies You Need to be Familiar With

 Web Browser – a program used for viewing web pages of a website.
-Examples are Google Chrome, Internet Explorer, Mozilla Firefox etc.
+Examples are Google Chrome, Internet Explorer, Microsoft Edge, Safari, Mozilla Firefox etc.

 Web page – a computer file usually written in a markup language like HTML

 Website – a web page or pages from one location that are linked on the Internet.